tmg0/go-dude/README.md

 If do not have image repos, `dude` will create a dir named `.image` and generate docker image to a tar file.
 Auto upload this tar file to server by `scp` and run `docker load`

+After build a docker image, `dude` will ask you if you need to push this image to a docker or k8s server.

 ```bash
 Usage: index build [options]